Genetic representation: Example of a heuristic-based genotype-phenotype mapping

 The following layout planning task is intended to illustrate a different use of a heuristic in genotype-phenotype mapping: On a rectangular surface different geometric types of objects are to be arranged in such a way that as little area as possible remains unused.
 The objects can be rotated, must not overlap after placement, and must be positioned completely on the surface.
 A related application would be scrap minimization when cutting parts from a steel plate or fabric sheet.

 The coordinates of the centers of the objects and a rotation angle reduced to possible isomorphisms of the geometry of the objects can be considered as variables to be determined.
 If this is done directly by an EA, there will probably be a lot of overlaps.
 To avoid this, only the angle and the coordinate of one side of the rectangle are determined by the EA.
 Each object is now rotated and positioned on the edge of that side, shifting it if necessary so that it is inside the rectangle when it is subsequently moved.
-Then it is moved parallel to the other side until it touches another object.
+Then it is moved parallel to the other side until it touches another object or reaches the opposite end of the rectangle.
 In this way, overlaps are avoided and the unused area is reduced per placement, but not in general, which is left to optimization.